Remembering Col. Oscar Poole

 Oscar Poole was born in 1930 of southern parents into a cosmopolitan (tourist) environment in New Smyrna Beach, Florida.
 He attributed much of his eclecticism (drawing truth from many sources) to his childhood.
 People from all over the U.S. and Canada spent their winters on his father's old-fashioned tourist camp on U.S. Highway 1 on the eastern coast of Florida.
 His father had been a successful farmer in South Georgia and moved to Florida in 1924.
 They came from places in the Northern Americas such as Pennsylvania (Dutch), New York.
 Boston, Ohio, and Canada.
 These “Yankees” treated this little boy like family, and he returned this kindness.
 Even Oscar’s accent was a mixture of these northerners, and later in life, hardly anyone ever guessed he was a native Floridian.
 Oscar said his loving associations with the environment he grew up in shaped his worldview.

-Oscar received two shocks: Edna, whose maiden name was Shock - the 'shock' of his life — and the 'A' in Greek with his part-time piano teaching!
+Oscar received two shocks: His wife, Edna, whose maiden name was Shock - the 'shock' of his life — and the 'A' in Greek with his part-time piano teaching!

 These early experiences strengthened Oscar’s already southern hard—work ethic and created within him a passion for study and inquiry into the truth, which never let up!
 He went on to complete seminary training and graduate work.
 After the 'A' in Greek, Oscar earned two bachelor’s degrees, two master's degrees, and one doctorate.
 Oscar said he made his mind his laboratory.
 Oscar was the president of La Vie, a retreat centered in North Georgia where people gather to inquire into the truth and seek new understandings of universal truths.
 Oscar identified himself with what he called an 'avant-garde' approach to life, never satisfied with the status quo, but ever questing for further revelation.
 (This 'avant-garde' approach got Oscar into trouble on more than one occasion!)